Automatic Lover (Call for Love): Chart performance

 "Automatic Lover" reached number two in Finland and entered the top 20 in Australia, Denmark, Germany, and Sweden.
 In the United Kingdom, the song peaked at number 58 during its first week on the UK Singles Chart, on 5 November 1995.
 On the UK Dance Chart, it peaked at number 20, while on the Eurochart Hot 100, it reached number 44 in March 1994.
 In Canada, the song reached number nine on the RPM Dance chart.
 In the United States, "Automatic Lover" charted at number 51 on the Cash Box Top 100 and number 52 on the Billboard Hot 100, while on the Billboard Dance Club Play chart, the song peaked at number three.

+Music video

+There were produced two different music videos for "Automatic Lover (Call for Love)".
+The European version was directed by Angel Gracia in 1994.
+The other version was filmed in Queens, New York City in 1995.
+"Automatic Lover (Call for Love)" was B-listed on German music television channel VIVA in April 1994.